 - Keep a record of all interactions with the stalker.
 This will be helpful if you decide to pursue legal action against the stalker.
 Be sure to save all emails, texts, and social media messages from the stalker.
 If possible, take screenshots of any threatening or harassing messages you receive.

 - Contact law enforcement if you feel like you are in danger.
 If you are being physically threatened or believe that the stalker may try to harm you somehow, it’s important to contact law enforcement immediately.
-They will be able to help you protect yourself and bring charges against the stalker if necessary.
+They can help you protect yourself and bring charges against the stalker if necessary.

 - Keep your personal information private.
 It means being careful about what you post on social media and what information you share online.
 Once something is published on social media channels, it can be tough to remove it.
 So, if you wouldn’t want your stalker to see it, don’t post it.